 Missouri Historical Review 78 (July 1984): 414-427.

 "State Council on the Arts Exhibits Photographs of Missouri Buildings."

 Missouri Historical Review 62 (April 1968): 321.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds several books on the history of Missouri’s architecture.
 A keyword search can be done for general information using “Missouri Architecture.”
 For a more specific search on Missouri, you can use the Library of Congress subject terms “Architecture, Domestic—Missouri,” and/or “Architecture—Missouri—History.”

 The State Historical Society of Missouri’s Historic Missourians website has an entire category dedicated to architects featuring four biographies.